Joshua-Burt/BrightLights/README.md

 # BrightLights

-A tech test for myself to try making a procedural solar system.
+A tech test for myself to try making a procedural orbiting solar system.

 Planets can be walked on when moving close enough for the gravity to take hold.

 ![Cursor pointing at a planet, showing distance and orbital period](https://github.com/Joshua-Burt/BrightLights/blob/master/BL1.png)